Managing complex design workflows.

 Mihail Marinov, Shopper Content Manager at Essity, explains that with designers having so much work, the team needed to find ways to work more efficiently.
 “Designers have to complete projects and move on to the next one as quickly as possible,” explains Marinov.
 “We don’t have the resources to have designers spending time recreating assets or continually reopening projects to make adjustments.”

-Essity began looking at systems that could help manage complex design workflows from beginning to end.
-After a serious market analysis across various solutions, Essity chose Adobe Workfront for its ability to harmonize all processes associated with content creation right out of the box.
+Essity began looking at systems that could help to manage complex design workflows from beginning to end.
+After a serious market analysis across various solutions, Essity chose Adobe Workfront for its ability to harmonise all processes associated with content creation right out of the box.

-“We liked that Adobe Workfront natively excels at harmonizing content creation workflows for remote teams,” says Marinov.
+“We liked that Adobe Workfront natively excels at harmonising content creation workflows for remote teams,” says Marinov.
 “It has the capabilities to add clarity and efficiency to very complex design processes.”